125g Quality Fresh Raw Meat (beef, chicken or turkey)

 Curcumin protects against heart disease by improving the function of the endothelium, the lining of the blood vessels, to regulate blood pressure, blood clotting and various other factors integral to heart health.
 Studies have shown that curcumin can reduce angiogenesis (growth of new blood vessels in tumors), metastasis (spread of cancer), as well as contributing to the death of cancerous cells.

 NB.
-I always make sure to feed turmeric together with coconut oil and ground black pepper.
+I always specifically buy the ‘CurcuWin®’ proprietary blend (available from a number of different brands) as I’ve found it noticeably gives specifically better results for Lulu than any other form.
+If you’re not using the CurcuWin® blend just always make sure to feed turmeric together with coconut oil and ground black pepper.
 Why?
 Turmeric is fat-soluble.
 Without fat the active component in turmeric, curcumin, has a difficult time making it past the stomach, into the small intestine and into the blood where it can offer the greatest benefits.
 Studies have shown that when combined with ground black pepper the piperine in the pepper enhances curcumin’s bioavailability at least 1,000 times.
 When these three ingredients are fed together the curcumin in the turmeric is considered ‘activated’ making it bio-available for optimal absorption and maximum health benefits.

 Where to get it: